Updated: Nov 8

-The Trifid Nebula, and the stars that burn within its gases are probably some of the youngest in our galaxy.
-Two red and blue areas, often called "lobes", show the gas surrounding the birth of new burning stars.
+The Trifid Nebula and the stars that burn within its gases are some of the youngest in our galaxy.
+Two red and blue areas often called "lobes" show the gas surrounding the birth of new burning stars.

-Messier 20 is located in Sagittarius, very close to M8, the Lagoon Nebula.
-Both M20 and M8 are great wide field targets for either small telescopes or just camera lenses.
+Messier 20 is located in Sagittarius, near M8, the Lagoon Nebula.
+M20 and M8 are great wide-field targets for either small telescopes or camera lenses.
 Depending on what instrument you are using, both of these beautiful nebulae should be able to fit in your frame without the need to create a mosaic.

-If you're like us, and are working hard towards capturing all the Messier objects, you'll also be happy to know that the open cluster M21 is very close to the Trifid Nebula (can you spot it on our image?
-Look to the bottom right!).
+If you're like us and are working hard towards capturing all the Messier objects, you'll also be happy to know that the open cluster M21 is very close to the Trifid Nebula.

-The Lagoon Nebula is a large, colorful and bright cloud of gas that rises with the Milky Way in the constellation of Sagittarius (yes, again!).
-M8 can easily be photographed with an unmodified DSLR camera, and does not require a lot of exposure time to look nice.
+Fifth on the list is another super summer astrophotography target we enjoy - the Lagoon Nebula is a large, colorful, and bright cloud of gas that rises with the Milky Way in the constellation of Sagittarius (yes, again!).
+M8 can easily be photographed with an unmodified DSLR camera and does not require a lot of exposure time to look nice.